Anony6174/d1ff/public/posts/smiley_writeup/limit/index.md

 ## Final Blow

 Now we have everything we need — all the leaks and one of the most powerful exploitation primitives in hand: **arbitrary read and write**.

+**How arb read/write ?** -> Well, now we can allocate a chunk on the chunks pointer table itself ( *as it checks the limit condition and we know elf address too now*) , then we can write any arbitrary pointer in the table and can read/write at that location (*remember to modify the size table too for that index*).

 *At this point, getting shell access is just a matter of time.*